Jamey Jasta: Solo career

+Other ventures and side projects

+In 1996, he started his first side project titled Icepick, it remained stagnant until releasing a single in 2004 and have since released one album titled Violent Epiphany in 2006.

+In 2000, Jasta was featured as a guest vocalist on Catch 22's Alone in a Crowd.
+He has since made numerous guest appearances with bands like Agnostic Front, Napalm Death and Terror.

+In 2005, Jasta started a side project called Kingdom of Sorrow, alongside Kirk Windstein they have gone on to release two albums (Kingdom of Sorrow 2008, and Behind the Blackest Tears 2010) they still occasionally play live shows.
+He has described it as a different musical and performative experience than Hatebreed.

 Jasta owns Stillborn Records, a hardcore- and metal-based record label from West Haven, Connecticut, and a "rock-themed apparel" line called Hatewear.

-In 2011, Jasta released a solo album titled Jasta, collaborating with Randy Blythe and Mark Morton (Lamb of God), Zakk Wylde, Philip Labonte (All That Remains), and Tim Lambesis (As I Lay Dying).
+The label is also part of Jasta perseverance-media group which he also founded.

 Jasta was the host for MTV's Headbangers Ball from 2003 to 2007.

+Jasta hosted the Metal Hammer Golden Gods Awards in 2007, 2016 and 2018.

 Jasta created the music for "Stat of the Day" for the nationally syndicated radio and television talk show The Dan Patrick Show.
 Jasta appeared on air with Dan Patrick on January 25, 2013, discussing the making of the song.

-He, as of 2013, refrains from smoking, drinking, and doing drugs but does not affiliate himself with the straight edge subculture.

-Jasta's debut solo album, Jasta, was released in July 2011 through eOne Music.
-In Europe, the album was released via Century Media Records.
-AllMusic scored the album 4 out of 5 stars, while Blabbermouth.net gave it 6.5 out of 10 stars.

 In 2018, Jasta produced Dee Snider's fourth solo album, For the Love of Metal.
-He is also producing the follow-up that will be released in the summer of 2021.
+He also produced the follow-up that was released in the summer of 2021.

-Podcast
+Related projects

 On August 14, 2014, Jasta launched the Jasta Show podcast.
 He has interviewed guests such as Rob Halford, Vinnie Paul, Nick Diaz, Luis J. Gomez, Ice-T, and Kirk Hammett.
+As of 2025 the podcast has amassed over 700 episodes.

-Jasta was also one of the hosts in the Chi Cheng's fundraiser song along with his bandmate and fellow guitarist Wayne Lozinak.
+Jasta was also one of the hosts in the Chi Cheng's fundraiser song along with his band guitarist Wayne Lozinak.
 The song was produced by Korn bassist Fieldy to help to contribute to the Cheng Family.
+In 2018, Jasta co-hosted the 2nd Annual "Small Bites of Hope" alongside chef Brian Tsao and Jesse Leach in order to raise funds for Hope For The Day.

+Jasta also runs his own clothing line titled Hatewear.

+Jasta is also involved with organizing multiple metal festivals, in 2022 he bought the rights to the Milwaukee Metalfest and brought it back for the first time in 19 years in 2023.
+He also helped resurrecte the Summer Slaughter tour, when it made its comeback in 2025.